How To Meditate

 Hands

-Hands are then placed on the lap forming (left hand on top of the right hand and thumbs gently touching, forming an oval).
+In the Hokkai-jouin (cosmic mudra), the hands are placed on the lap, with the left hand resting on top of the right hand and the thumbs gently touching, creating an oval shape.

 Eyes